rtafleet/apidoc/source/includes/_permissions.md

 # Permissions

-Permissions in RTA are enforced based either the User or Application identity accessing the API.
+Permissions in RTA are enforced based on Application identity accessing the API.

 ## Current permissions supported by the RTA API